AllThingsSmitty/allthingssmitty.github.io/_posts/2016-12-21-zero-based-date-christmas-and-emoji.md

 ---
 layout: post
 title: Zero-based date, Christmas, and emoji
 description: Not every method in JavaScript's Date object returns a zero-based number.
-This tip will help uou...
+Here's a tip will help you understand that a little better.
 image: img/posts/sunset-home-office-min.jpg
 tags: [JavaScript]
 comments: true